stackrox/stackrox/image/templates/README.md

 # Go to rox root
 $ cdrox

-# Building roxctl compiles the helm charts into the binary
-$ make cli

 # Receive the rendered helm chart from roxctl
+# To use a custom template path use the `--debug-path=</path/to/templates>` argument.
-$ ./bin/darwin/roxctl helm output central-services
+$ ./bin/darwin/roxctl helm output central-services --debug

 # Install the helm chart
 $ helm upgrade --install -n stackrox stackrox-central-services --create-namespace  ./stackrox-central-services-chart \